 Cruelty or neglect laws vary by state but typically address conditions such as animals without food and water, sick dogs who are not being medically treated or dogs without adequate shelter from the elements.
 Prepare specific details of your complaint in advance and, after you have made a report, get a case number or contact information related to your case.
 If you do not hear back from the local authorities within a week, please call them back to ask for an update, but be aware that if there is an ongoing investigation some information may not be available to the public.
 If you can't get local help for the situation or are not sure who to call, please contact us.

 You may also wish to contact the United States Department of Agriculture Animal Care Division and find out if the USDA licenses the facility owner.
 Only "wholesale" breeding facilities (those that sell puppies to other businesses who in turn sell the puppies to the public, or sell to buyers “sight unseen,” such over online or by mail) are required to be USDA licensed—this is a small portion of all the large-scale breeders in the country.
 Currently licensed breeders and some of their most recent inspection reports are available on the USDA/APHIS website.

-The HSUS Puppy Mill Task Force tipline, 1-877-MILL-TIP, is available to anyone with information on a possible crime involving puppy mills—especially information from those with "insider" knowledge, or from law enforcement officials who might be aware of such operations.
-If you witnessed deplorable conditions in person and wish to file a complaint with the HSUS, please call 1-877-MILL-TIP or report it.
+Our online complaint form is available to anyone with information on a possible crime involving puppy mills—especially information from those with "insider" knowledge, or from law enforcement officials who might be aware of such operations.
+If you witnessed deplorable conditions in person and wish to file a complaint with the HSUS, report it.
 You can also file a complaint with the USDA if the breeder sells online or to pet stores.